 Along with a site visit, Sharyn analyzed the neighbourhood applications for comparison, submitted the Preliminary Project Review, liaised with the arborist, and then prepared and submitted the application.
 This included reviewing the circulation materials and notice for accuracy, tracking the notice responses, preparing and submitting supplementary materials to the Committee, and representing my application at the Hearing for a cost of around $5000.

 There were also City fees which tallied at just under $2500.
-This sum includes the $170 fee for searching neighbouring variance decisions; $135 for land use data search of neighbourhood (# of units, lot size, gfa etc), the initial fee of $497 for the preliminary zoning review and around $1497 for the variance application.
+This sum includes the $170 fee for searching neighbouring variance decisions; $135 for land use data search of neighbourhood (# of units, lot size, Gross Floor Area, etc), the initial fee of $497 for the preliminary zoning review and around $1497 for the variance application.

 A sign – prepared by the City – is posted on the property in advance of the Hearing.
 Residents within 190 feet of the property also received notification from the City in a letter outlining the proposal.

-When the Committee of Adjustment Hearing Notice was attached prominently to my property two weeks prior, I delivered a letter of introduction with all the pertinent drawings to all my impacted neighbours.
-Given my house is opposite a four-storey Edwardian apartment building, only 32 neighbours needed to be contacted, which included the houses on the street north facing the rear of my property, as well as the houses running down the length of my street, including some across the street east of the Edwardian apartment building.
-I followed this up three days later with a second summary of the proposal, a handwritten note thanking my neighbours for considering my application and encouraging them to call me with questions, along with a Letter of Support for willing neighbours to sign and post back to me in the self-addressed stamped envelope.
+When the Committee of Adjustment Hearing Notice was attached prominently to my property two weeks prior, I delivered a letter of introduction with all the pertinent drawings to each of my impacted neighbours.
+Given my house is opposite ‘Broadview Mansions’ an elegant four-storey Edwardian apartment building, only 32 neighbours had to be contacted.
+These included the two and three-storey dwellings located on my block and the properties situated on the south side of the street north of me which abut or overlook my backyard.
+Three days later I delivered a second summary of the proposal, with a handwritten note thanking my neighbours for considering my application and encouraging them to call me with questions, along with a Letter of Support I had crafted for willing neighbours to sign and post back to me in the self-addressed stamped envelope.
 Of the 32 packages that were delivered, I received 8 letters of support in time for the Hearing, and one thereafter.

-In advance of the hearing I knew there would be at least two opponents, being the neighbours on either side of me.
-As it turned out, the owner of the dwelling that abuts the rear of my property also showed up.
-None of these three owners were open to my third floor addition.
+In advance of the hearing, I knew there would be at least two opponents, being the neighbours on either side of me.
+As it turned out, the owners of the house behind me also showed up.
+These three owners did not want a third-floor addition on my property.
 Even when the Committee of Adjustment sent us out into the hall to see if we could agree to a resolution, it became quickly apparent we were at an impasse.
-As you can see in the photo below, the pair of 1961 semi-detached dwellings – of which I own the one on the right – were sandwiched into a reverse ravine lot between two original 3-storey vintage dwellings.
-The front of the lot was excavated for the drive and access to the garages, whereas the neighbouring houses walk up a small incline to their front porches and doors.
+As you can see in the photo above, I own one of a pair of 1961 semi-detached dwellings that are sandwiched between two original 3-storey vintage dwellings on a reverse ravine lot.
+When it was built, the front of the lot was excavated for the drive and access to the garages, whereas the original neighbouring houses walk up a small incline to their front porches and doors.

-My position was that my third floor addition would be set back eight feet from the front facade so as to minimize impact to passersby on the street, and be of a height that matched the neighbouring houses.
-My proposal included a longer second and third floor rear addition that was narrower than one might otherwise request, as I felt building narrower and longer would be an appropriate precautionary measure to ensure the construction had less impact on the root system of the massive trees at the rear, which you can see in the photo above.
+My position was that my third-floor addition would be set back eight feet from the front facade so as to minimize any visual impact to passersby on the street and be of a height that complemented the neighbouring houses.
+My proposal included a longer second and third-floor rear addition that was narrower than one might otherwise request, as I felt building narrower and longer would be an appropriate precautionary measure to ensure the construction had less impact on the root system of the massive trees at the rear, which you can see in the photo above.
 While I respected my neighbours’ concerns, I still considered my request appropriate and minor.

-1) the rear neighbour felt my second and third floor rear additions would impact his privacy and create light pollution
+1) the rear neighbour felt my second and third-floor rear additions would impact their privacy and create light pollution

-3) the east facing detached neighbour didn’t want to lose the light and view of the CN Tower from her tenant’s third floor bedroom window which abutted our mutual lot line.
+3) the east-facing detached neighbour didn’t want to lose the light and view of the CN Tower that her tenant enjoyed from the third-floor west-facing bedroom window which abutted our mutual lot line.

 The Committee addressed each of my neighbours concerns by saying:

-1) the Committee commented that the distance of my rear neighbour’s house from my own is significant (over 80 feet), making the impact of privacy and light pollution minor.
+1) that the distance of my rear neighbour’s house from my own is significant (over 80 feet), making the impact of privacy and light pollution minor.

-2) the Committee does not address the issue of quiet enjoyment (we have noise by-laws to adhere too), construction matters (permits are required), or aesthetics (which are subjective).
-They did agree that an opaque screen should be attached on the west side of my second floor balcony to provide some privacy overlooking their back yard.
+2) the issue of quiet enjoyment (we have noise by-laws to adhere to), construction matters (permits are required), or aesthetics (which are subjective) are not matters for the Committee to discuss.
+They did agree that an opaque screen should be attached to the west side of my second-floor balcony to provide them privacy.

-3) the Committee does not believe anyone owns a view of the CN Tower, and that it had no bearing on the proceedings.
+3) The committee stated no one owns a view of the CN Tower, such that it had no bearing on the proceedings.

 The Result